msuefishlab/EODduration_geneExpression/2- Read processing and data exploration/2- Read alignment/ReadMe.md

 Then, the code in files sb_04* estimates transcript abundance.
 Files sb_04a* create the RSEM index, sb_04b* align reads to transcripts and quantify gene expression, and sb_04c* build gene expression matrices.
 Some of the outputs are used in the Differential Gene Expression Analyses.

+Finally, the code in files sb_05* explores the gene expression data.
+One of the outputs is the gene expression correlation matrix.